DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 **4.** The I2C data returned(after header byte) is in binary bytes and in a format depending on the last command.
 **5.** Header byte[0] is the ASCII command character (b,d.i,m,p,q,or t) or an error code(OxFE) if no valid data.
 **6.** If the error code is generated, it is followed by the last received (inappropriate) command string.
-**7.** b$ cmd returns$+1 sensor status bytes for bank$,$-1 etc. down to bank 0.'b' defaults to'b9'(all).
+**7.** b$ cmd returns$+1 sensor status bytes for bank$,$-1 etc. down to bank 0. 'b' defaults to 'b9'(all).
-**8.** d%% cmd returns 4 data bytes with binary values for bsn, maxDiff+bright, maxDiff& bright in that order.
+**8.** d%% cmd returns 4 data bytes with binary values for bsn, maxDiff+bright, maxDiff \& bright in that order.
 **9.** i%% cmd returns 2 data bytes: byte[1]= bsn and byte[2]=0 if unoccupied or 1(true) if occupied.(+ more)
 **10.** p$ cmd returns Byte[0] header + count +3 data bytes per enabled (bank$) sensor+ parity (max 27 bytes).
-**11.** q$ cmd returns$+1 bank sensor enabled status bytes for bank$,$-1 etc. down to bank 0.'q' defaults to'q1'
+**11.** q$ cmd returns$+1 bank sensor enabled status bytes for bank$,$-1 etc. down to bank 0. 'q' defaults to 'q1'
 **12.** s%% Scan looks for a bright LED on a dimmer background.
 The LED should be placed on the desired sensor position.
 This old method of placing sensors is not recommended.
-The Scan command is to be deprecated.
+The Scan command may be be deprecated.
 **13.** t##[,%%] cmd. initially sends CS the old threshold value (i.e. BEFORE change in the case of t##).
 Also returns sensor scores(bpd) in 2-byte pairs with MSB set so: bsn(+0x80 if undecided) & bpd(+0x80 if OCCUPIED).
 Byte[0]header;[1]threshold;[2]S00bpd;[3]bsn;[4]bpd;[5]bsn;[6]bpd etc. Ends with bsn=80 (max 15 enabled)
 **14.** m$,%% sets maxSensors to %% (USB or i2c) (as can h%% (%%<98)). m0,1%% sets minSensors.
 Data sent to screen is bound between min and maxSensors.
 Extra parameter status bytes added to i2c bus for display.
 **15.** The ‘‘ character is just a null cmd.
 Used before R, d & t to prevent BCD Mega itself pre-interpreting them.